hiddenSymmetries/simsopt/paper.md

 \autoref{fig:xsections}-\autoref{fig:poincare}.
 Here, the shape is optimized to both eliminate an internal island chain, as computed from SPEC, and to achieve quasisymmetry, as computed from VMEC and BOOZ_XFORM.
-More details of this calculation will be presented elsewhere.
+More details of this calculation can be found in
+@combined_vmec_spec.

 ![An example of stage-1 optimization using SIMSOPT, in which the shape of a toroidal boundary is optimized to eliminate magnetic